epfl-ada/ada-2020-project-milestone-p3-p3_binging_with_babbage/README.md

 ---

 ### Methods
+As the data is in a prestine state, without nearly any missing information, our main issue in regard to introductive wrangling is getting an overview what columns are provided in the dataframe and to make the naming of these more accesible to usage.
+Pre-processing needs to be handled on a case for case basis depending on the models we want to use.

 To start of we will use the explorative **statistical techniques** covered in the beginning of the lecture to explore and describe the acquired data.
 We for example would orient ourselfs on **correlation analysis** and **regression** as already used in the original paper, to discover interrelationship between nutrients and products and socio-economic factors, such as education, household income, ethnicity and religion.
 To generate a predictive model, we would consider using models that were introduced in the lecture and that provide robustness and ease-of-use.
 In this regard we consider one of the ensemble models, either **boosted trees** or **random forests**.
 As the data and our proposed goal touch on sensitive topics, we want to also address the issue of the black-box model that arises by using complex ensemble models and explore alternatives that present more transparent results with a more direct interpretability, as such we want to explore the results of **decision trees** and **association rule mining** and compare their interpretability and performance against the former ensemble models.